 HIR ATRYM and HIR ERWN were legendary brothers of Culhwch and Olwen.
 These brothers' appetites saw them consuming any amount of food put before them before they laid waste to the land around them

 HWYCHDWN was the second son of the brothers Gwydion Fab Don and Gilfaethwy and brother to Hydwn in Welsh lore.
 Hwychdwn was born when the brothers were in the second year of their punishment in animal shape and was thus born in the form of a wild hog.
 He was metamorphosed into human shape by Math Fab Mathonwy who had imposed the punishment on his parents.
 (By the nature of the curse one of the brothers had to be the female animal);

 HYDWN was the first son of Gwydion Fab Don and Gilfaethwy.
 He was born in the form of a fawn at the time the brothers had been condemned by Math Fab Mathonwy to one year each as deer, as wild swine and as wolves for the rape of Goewin.
 Another part of their punishment was that they had to produce offspring by the end of each successive year according to whatever form they were then.

-The third offspring, BLEDDYN was born as a wolf - each was changed into human form by Math at the end of the punishment
+The third offspring, BLEDDYN was born as a wolf - each metamorphosed into human form by Math at the end of the punishment.

 Next: Beginning with the Gaels